Organisation: Growing a Business (GCSE)

 - May be a conflict of objectives between different businesses, meaning decisions are more difficult to make and causing disruption in the running of the business.

 Though a business may wish to grow in size, there may be reasons why it cannot do this:

 Financial limitations – a business may not be able to raise the necessary finance to grow any bigger – perhaps it has not made enough profits to generate the cash or the bank is not keen to lend it more money at the moment.

 Size of the market – there is often a limit to number of people who are willing to buy the type of product that the business is producing – e.g. a printing press manufacturer will know that there are only a small number of publishers in the UK who will be able to buy the product.

-Government controls means that a business cannot necessarily have more than 25% of the market share.
-This often arises when one business joins with another.
-If the government thinks it is not in the public interest to have such a large business, then the joining together may not take place.
+Government controls means that a business cannot necessarily have a dominant market share.
+This occasionally arises when one market-leading business joins with another.
+If the competition authorities think it is not in the public interest to have such a large combined business, then the joining together may not take place.

 Human resources are limited in terms of the skills available.
 Especially in more specialised areas it may be difficult to find enough qualified staff in the area to expand the business.